 The Company capitalizes interest in accordance with Statement of Financial Accounting Standards ("SFAS") No. 58 "Capitalization of Interest Costs in Financial Statements that Include Investments Accounted for by the Equity Method."
 This statement amended SFAS No. 34 "Capitalization of Interest Costs" to include investments (equity, loans and advances) accounted for by the equity method as qualifying assets of the investor while the investee has activities in progress necessary to commence its planned principal operations, provided that the investee's activities include the use of funds to acquire qualifying assets for its operations.
-One of the Company's joint ventures accounted for using the equity method, is in the process of using funds to acquire qualifying assets for its planned principal operations.
-During the three months ended March 31, 2006, the Company capitalized \$0.2 million of interest relating to this investment.
-There was no capitalization of interest during the three months ended March 31, 2005.
+One of the Company's joint ventures which is accounted for using the equity method, is in the process of using funds to acquire qualifying assets for its planned principal operations.
+During the three and six months ended June 30, 2006, the Company capitalized \$0.2 million and \$0.4 million, respectively of interest relating to this investment.
+There was no capitalization of interest during the three and six months ended June 30, 2005.